asaadsaad/CS472-Final-Project-Nov-2024/README.md

 ## Backend (Express) Technical Requirements
 * Create API endpoints to handle frontend requests and setup routes for different endpoints (e.g., GET, POST, PUT).
+* Create a middleware to verify the user registration state before allow access to the protected routes.
 * Use Express middleware for logging requests and handling errors.
 * Use `node:fs` to store and manage the policies as files on the file system.